RIT-GCI-CyberRange/Openstack-Guides/Deployment Examples/README.md

 	- copy the contents of `~/.ssh/id_rsa.pub` to your computers clipboard *(must be done through ssh.
 Copy won't work on GUI console interface)*
 - Go to the Openstack web interface:
 	- navigate to Compute -> Key Pairs
-	- click on Import Public Key
+	- click on "Import Public Key"
 	- name the key (for the following examples it is called Demo_Key)
 	- for "Key Type" select  "SSH Key"
 	- paste the id_rsa.pub contents into the box